intentor/adic/README.md

 * Can inject multiple objects of the same type.
 * Can resolve and inject instances from types that are not bound to the container.
 * Fast dependency resolution with internal cache.<a href=#performance>\*</a>
-* Use of attributes to indicate injections, preferable construtors and post constructors.
+* Use of attributes to indicate injections, preferable constructors and post constructors.
 * Can be easily extended through extensions.
 * Framework decoupled from Unity - all Unity based API is achieved through extensions.
 * Organized and well documented code written in C#.